srikharshashi/sih2022-docs/README.md

 ###  The Backend
 - The backend houses the ML Model and the crime score calculator which handles all the **REST API** requests for three apps and also enables **web socket** communication via **SocketIO** package.
+- As a cherry on the top if the crime is resolved the the reporter gets a certain amount of tokens trasfered to his wallet via a smart contract
 - Tech Stack :- **Flask** with blueprint architecture and **MongoDB** as NoSQL database and **Docker** for containerization.